Layalchristine24/Layalchristine24.github.io/content/about/header/index.md

 On behalf of the FSIO, I have undertaken a research project in parallel with my office job as a PhD Student in Economics and Social Sciences at the University of Fribourg (Switzerland) and have become a member of the [ASAM Group](www.unifr.ch/inf/asam/en/) (Applied Statistics and Modelling).

-I love working with R !
+Last but not least I love working with R !